This research guide provides tips for Libreral Studies students for using library resources.

 Enter one or several search terms in the boxes.

-Use the Limiters, like “Peer Reviewed” Subjects and Date, to help narrow down your results before looking through a huge list.
+Use the filters and limiters, like “Peer Reviewed” and Publication Date, to help narrow down your results before looking through a huge list.

 What kinds of results am I getting?
 How many?